tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

 stored anywhere the pipeline can access it, including Google Cloud Storage, BigQuery, or CSV files.

-You need to modify the pipeline definition to accommodate your data.
+You need to modify the pipeline definition to accomodate your data.

 ### If your data is stored in files